bren2102/Weather-app/README.md

 - npm

 ## NPM available scripts
-Use "npm run -script " followed by any of the following commands :
+Use "npm run-script " followed by any of the following commands :

 - "build": "webpack --mode production"
 - "watch": "webpack --mode development --watch"